Laoting County

 Laoting County (乐亭县 (樂亭縣, Làotíng Xiàn)), often mispronounced as Leting County in accordance with the alternative frequently used Mandarin pronunciation, is a county in the northeast of Hebei province, People's Republic of China, facing the Bohai Sea to the east and south.
-It is under the administration of Tangshan City.
+It is under the administration of the prefecture-level city of Tangshan.
+The county spans an area of 1308 km2, and, as of 2017, has a population of approximately 419,100.

+History

+The area of present-day Laoting County has been inhabited since the Neolithic era.
+During the time of the Shang and Zhou dynasties, the area belonged to the state of Guzhu.
+During the Qin dynasty, the area was part of Liaoxi Commandery.
+In the Han and Jin dynasties, it belonged to Ping Prefecture.
+During the Northern Wei, the area was organized as Lao'an Ting (乐安亭).
+The area belonged to Macheng County (马城县) during the Tang dynasty.

+In 1189, during the Jin dynasty (not to be confused with the earlier, aforementioned Jin dynasty), Laoting County was established, which the area remains organized as to this day.

 Geography and climate

 Laoting has a monsoon-influenced humid continental climate (Köppen Dwa), with four distinct seasons and some maritime moderation during the summer.
 Winters are cold and very dry, with a January daily average temperature of −5.8 °C, while summers are hot and humid, with a July daily average temperature of 24.9 °C. The annual mean temperature is 10.59 °C. With the monthly percent possible sunshine ranging from 45% in July to 65% in October, the area receives 2,588 hours of bright sunshine per year.
 A majority of the annual rainfall occurs in July and August alone.